nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `find keywords(s)` or `find [r/keyword(s)] [c/keyword(s)] [s/keyword(s)]`

 Additional things to note:
-* The keywords are case-insensitive. e.g. You can type `GOoGlE` and it will match with `Google`.
+* The keywords are case-insensitive. e.g. You can type `GOoGlE` and it can still match with `Google`.
 * In `find keyword(s)`, when none of the prefixes is specified, the keyword(s) will be searched globally in the information for all prefixes.
 * In `find [r/keyword(s)] [c/keyword(s)] [s/keyword(s)]`, `r/`, `c/` and `s/` are prefixes that stand for `ROLE`, `COMPANY NAME` and `STATUS` respectively.
 * When at least one prefix is provided, the keyword(s) is searched according to the information under that particular prefix.